Nepiki/Guides/Brightis.md

 # 3) Characters

-* Vardo: The Wizard who guides you in the tutorial (See: Vardo's Ring)
+* Vardo: The Wizard who guides you in the tutorial (See: Ward Ring)
 * Caplas: Captain, Rival (See: Square Ring)
 * Capella: Huntress, who finds you and brings you to Elthard Village
 * Alhena: Combo Teacher